pixel

 Note: If you are not in a relationship, and want to do a much better job finding a partner that suits you, have a look at my book, Find Your Perfect Partner.
 You’ll find the tools you need to engage your brain!

-I’m not advocating marriage.
+I’m not advocating for marriage.
 Many of my friends have principal relationships at a distance, or with friends.
 The point is, each person need to be in constant contact with at least one person – a dance and dialog where I get called when I get off track.

 In my view, it is not sensible to be in a relationship that I am not at least neutral about.
 If I am angry and judgemental most of the time, why am I there?
 I need to move on.

 If I am at neutral, and my partner and I have (mutually) made a pact of self-exploration (usually with the help of a therapist) I must let go of conflict and choose curiosity.
-More on this next time.

 The reason for dropping conflict and choosing curiosity is simple – conflict steals my energy.
 I end up railing against my partner, blaming him or her for everything lame and weak, and stupid in my life.